chaitanya566/Auto-Attendence-recorder-EXPO/README.txt

     -Connect-Client-with-Server.py
     -Connect-Server-with-Client.py
 can change depening on the type of data transmition your going forward for the final product so not much to be done there

+we can integrate amazon rekognition to detect if the face is real or not (not done yet)

+and we are currently using a temporary method to send information to the student that their attendence is marked